 This summary, with much thanks for the hard work of Paul Herrman, N0NBH, at hamqsl.com, contains the basic data you need to know to understand what the bands are doing at the moment and why.
 The data in it is updated several times per hour.
 Clicking on the panel will open a new tab with Paul's page, where you can find a wide range of solar data, as well as instructions for putting the panel or others like it in your own page.

 The most widely watched number, is the SFI, or Solar Flux Index.
 This is a measure of the intensity of solar radiation at a frequency of 2800 Mhz (a wavelength of 10.7cm).
-Before the satellite era, it was the only good proxy we had for the 304 angstrom UV radiation, which is not visible, and therefore not measurable, at the earth's survace, so it was widely watched since it was introduced in the 1950s.
-Now that satellite observations are available, a far better gauge is the shortwave X-ray flux and the actual 304 angstrom UV flux, which are the actual, direct cause of the ionization (see below).
+Before the satellite era, it was the only good proxy we had for the 304 angstrom UV radiation, which is not visible, and therefore not measurable, at the earth's survace, so the SFI has been widely watched since it was introduced in the 1950s.
+Now that satellite observations are available, a far better gauge is the shortwave X-ray flux and the actual 304 angstrom UV flux, which are the actual, direct cause of the ionization (white charts at lower right - see below).
 Astronomers still watch it, because it is one of the few solar activity datasets we have that has calibrated data stretching back to the 1940s.
 Background level is 63 - that's as low as it can get at solar miminums, and it can rise into the hundreds at very high solar cycle peaks.
 To see how the two indices compare, a chart overlaying them can be found here.
 Scroll all the way to nearly the bottom of the page to see the chart.
 You will note that the correlation is quite high for the smoothed numbers, but the peaks, particularly at the solar maxima, vary from each other quite significantly.

 The SN, or Sunspot Number is the oldest and second most widely watched indicator of how well the bands should be doing, but, again, only because it correlates reasonably well with the 304 angstrom UV radiation as well as actual observed propagation conditions on the upper HF bands.
 The solar flux index, introduced in the 1950s, however, is actually a better gauge of how radio conditions will be, and has been watched since then for that reason.
 But the 304a index is even better, since it's a direct measure of one of the two principal causes of F2 ionization.
 The number shown here is the sunspot number quoted by the Space Weather Prediction Center - this, vs. the "calculated" number often seen.
 This version of the sunspot number takes into account the difference in the radio flux data, and it is the calculated number that is most often seen.
 A sunspot number of zero is common during or near sunspot minimums, but can rise to the hundreds at the peak of the 11-year cycle.
 The number does not indicate the actual number of sunspots present; the first digit is the number of sunspot groups, and the second and third (if present) indicate the "effective" number of sunspots - determined, in part, by how much of the sun's visible surface is occupied by sunspots, so this is really an index, not an actual sunspot count.